Board Committee Meetings

 Mrs. Flickinger and her husband, David, are parents of two grown sons, Fred and Davy.
 The Marie Spence Flickinger Fine Arts building on South Campus is named in her honor.

-Keith Sinor is a Pasadena native and Deer Park resident, and graduated from Sam Rayburn High School.
+Keith Sinor is a Pasadena native and Deer Park resident and graduated from Sam Rayburn High School.
 He is a former San Jacinto College student who went on to attend Texas A&M University, where he earned a bachelor’s degree in accounting and finance, as well as an MBA.
 He is also a certified public accountant.
-After a two-year stint in public accounting with Arthur Andersen, Mr. Sinor joined Sinor Engine Company, Inc., where he is currently a co-owner and chief financial officer.
+After a two-year stint in public accounting with Arthur Andersen, Mr. Sinor joined Sinor Engine Company, Inc., where he was previously a co-owner and chief financial officer.

 Mr. Sinor is actively involved in the community, previously serving on boards of the Deer Park Rotary Club and Deer Park Chamber of Commerce.
-Mr. Sinor is married to Rae Sinor, and they have twin boys, John and Michael.
 In June 2011, he filled the remaining four years of Position 7, previously held by Mr. Wayne Slovacek.

 Mr. Sinor serves on the San Jacinto College Finance Committee.